NguoiDungKhongDinhDanh/mwtp-2/docs/source/usage.rst

 .. code-block:: python

    str(title)                  # 'Talk:This/is A /talk page'
-   title.full_name             # 'Talk:This/is a /talk page'
+   title.full_name             # 'Talk:This/is A /talk page'

 Path-like operations are also supported: